harnetlinh/docker-spark/README.md

 ```

 2. Start container and run as the requirements

 ```
    cd containers && ./start-containers.sh <number slave> <size of the file to treat>
 ```

+To go to the UI of the master node, go to http://localhost:8080

 For example: